- Course Listings

 The Department of Construction Management and Civil Engineering (CMCE) Technology has provided trained engineering and construction management technicians for New York City's construction and public works industries since 1947.
 Students are offered multiple program options, which share a closely aligned base of major courses, along with a strong foundation of general education coursework.
 The CMCE department currently offers the following programs:

-- Construction Technology Bachelor of Technology (BTech)
+- Construction Engineering Technology (BTech)